GJBoth/Masters-thesis/source/11_Effective_droplet.md

 The stable radius, $R_{stable} \approx J_{in}/2c_0^+k$ is thus independent of the velocity $v$ and the droplet will maintain its position if $v_{stable}\approx J_{in}/2c_0^+$ .
 This means that, save for $v_{stable}$, the droplet will always move either right or left and that the movement direction switches at the switching velocity $v_{stable}$.
 It is non-zero due to the self-movement of an active droplet; recall that an active droplet will move itself up a concentration gradient.
 The advection needs to compensate for this movement, giving rise a non-zero $v_{stable}$.

 We now study this system numerically.
 As the fluxes on the outside of the droplet are independent of the velocity, we are in fact studying the effect of advection on an active droplet, irrespective of its environment.
-We plot the stable radius of the droplet in figure @fig:stableradnodecay and the corresponding minimum concentration in @fig:minconnodecay.
+We plot the stable radius of the droplet in figure @fig:stableradnodecay and the corresponding minimum concentration in @fig:minconnodecay .
 We have used the following parameters: $D=1, k=0.1, c_0^+=0.9$.

 ![The stable radius as a function of the velocity $v$ and influx $J_{in}$.
 The dashed line is the line $dx_0/dt=0$.](source/figures/pdf/Stable_nodecay.pdf){#fig:stableradnodecay}

 ![The minimum concentration in a stable droplet as a function of the velocity $v$ and influx $J_{in}$.
 In areas with a low concentration the effective droplet model is not valid.](source/figures/pdf/minimumconcentration.pdf){#fig:minconnodecay}

 Note that the stable radius of small droplets is independent of the velocity, but that we do observe some dependence for bigger droplets.
-However, concurrently with the size increase is the minimum concentration decrease, as shown in figure @fig:minnodecay.
+However, concurrently with the size increase is the minimum concentration decrease, as shown in figure @fig:minnodecay .
 For very low $v$ and high $J_{in}$, the concentration even drops to 0.4 - a concentration corresponding to the dilute well of the free energy and thus clearly unphysical.
 Increasing $v$ raises the minimum concentration, while also slightly decreasing the radius of the droplet.
 To understand this decrease in radius, consider again figure @fig:concprofile.
 Calculating some average concentration $\bar{c}=\frac{1}{V}\int c(x)dV$, it is clearly visible that this is higher for the advected droplet.
 Estimating the maturation flux as $J_{mat}\propto -2Rk\bar{c}$, an advected droplet thus has a higher maturation flux than a non-advected droplet.
 The maturation flux needs to be balanced by the influx $J_{in}$ for a stable droplet so that
 $$
 R = \frac{J_{in}}{2k\bar{c}}.
 $$ {#eq:jmathandwavy}